 There are a number of different industries that utilize cost-plus pricing effectively.
 Typically, this model works best when there are defined costs involved in production or when the product itself is utilitarian in nature.
 Here are two industries that traditionally rely on the cost-plus pricing model.

 In most of these business arrangements, companies sell manufacturing products in bulk to existing customers with a contract.
-That makes it even easier to build a predictable revenue stream over time.
+That makes it even easier to build a predictable revenue stream over time without requiring a price increase or decrease.

 Think about the last time you went to the supermarket.
 Whether you were buying apples, cereal, or milk, you probably had a good idea of how much each would cost.
 That’s because grocery stores rely on the cost-plus pricing model as well.
 A Honey Crisp apple will be more expensive than a Red Delicious because the Honey Crisp was more expensive to buy.